jonathantorres/medium-sdk-php/README.md

     }
 ```

-### Posts
+## Posts
+#### Creating a post
-Creates a post on the authenticated user's profile.
+This will create a post on the authenticated user's profile.
+Provide the id of the authenticated user and the post data.
+This will return an object with the created post's details.
 ```php
     $user = $medium->getAuthenticatedUser();
     $data = [